DRIVER-EU/test-bed-design/doc/test-bed-description.md

 ### Messages

-As computers are still less flexible than people in *understanding* messages, the Test-bed has to assure that every message that is sent complies with the expected format (syntax).
+As software applications need to understand the messages they receive, the Test-bed has to assure that every message that is sent complies with the expected format (syntax).
 For example, when a solution wants to share the location of a vehicle or the value of a sensor, you probably need to capture the vehicle's or sensor's location, as well as its type, speed or sensor value.
 Then it is important to know that the type will be one out of a list of possibilities, that the location is specified using two numbers, and that the speed or sensor value is a number too.

 To capture this information, the common solution is to specify it in a so-called schema.
 The Test-bed enforces this too, and is uses the open [Apache AVRO](https://avro.apache.org) schema format.